jcvilap/crypto-day-trader/README.md

 ## Additional thoughts:
 - Create both Desktop and Web versions and share the code as much as possible
-- Enable `artificial-trader` for fixed set of currencies instead of all3
+- Enable `artificial-trader` for fixed set of crypto-currencies instead of all